mousepawmedia/devdocs/network/source/setup_linux/install.rst

 you can install them side-by-side.
 To do this, you must have at least 200 GB of free space on your hard drive.

-..
-WARNING:: Whether you're single-booting or dual-booting, backup all of your
+..  warning:: Whether you're single-booting or dual-booting, backup all of your
     files to external removable media**, such as an external hard drive or a flash drive!
 If something goes wrong (which it can), you'll need that backup.

-..
-NOTE:: If you're a little intimidated by all of this, consider seeking out
+..  note:: If you're a little intimidated by all of this, consider seeking out
     a tech-savvy friend, coworker, or relation to help you, *especially* if you're dual-booting.